loganmarchione/loganmarchione.com/content/posts/2022/09/index.md

 ```

 My goal is to install two SSDs into my case, setup a ZFS mirror of the two disks, and then move my VMs/CTs to that storage.
+This will leave only Proxmox on the 970 Pro.

-{{< img src="20220830_002.png" alt="zfs mirror" >}}
+{{< img src="20220901_002.png" alt="zfs mirror" >}}

+Although a ZFS mirror will only be able to write as fast a single disk, it will be able to read as fast as the number of disks in the mirror (i.e., two disks).

 # Disks